 Speaking of birth control, your doc will probably ask about birth control or whether you use alcohol or drugs.
-It may seem awkward to talk about these topics, but your doc needs to know if you've taken anything that might interact with the prescription medication.
+It may seem awkward to talk about these topics, but your doc needs to know if you've taken anything that might interact with the prescription medicine.
 Don't worry, though — your doctor isn't there to judge you or report back to your parents.
 Many doctors find a way to speak privately with teen patients so they can share confidential information.
 So don't hesitate to talk openly.

 Your doctor may hand you a written prescription to take the pharmacy of your choice.
 Lots of docs submit prescriptions electronically, though — in which case your doc will ask which pharmacy you'd like to use.

 If you're away at school or you'll be traveling, you might want to fill your prescription at a large chain pharmacy.
 Most chains use one prescription database for all their stores, allowing you to pick up prescriptions at different stores in the same chain.